Adapt

 // Long-term brain: let it evolve

-const clientBrain = new Brain({
+const clientBrain = await Brain.create({

 prompt: '...',